This guide is all about software development bootcamps, including how they work, who the intensive bootcamps are designed for, and how to get started.

 What to Expect

-The next key feature of a software bootcamp is the technical objectives, usually described through the tools and programming languages used to achieve these goals.
 This is a key factor for any prospective students, who should know what profession they are pursuing qualifications in and what prerequisite skills will be required to participate in a bootcamp targeting that profession.
-This is often a technology stack, a combination of tools and technologies geared towards producing a given solution (such as MERN or LAMP).

 To provide a sneak peek of a typical curriculum, let’s look at the broad strokes of most general software development bootcamps.
 While all programs will have their own approach, and some are highly specialized, typical curricula in application development will focus on some version of the following three-tier structure: